Hippocampome-Org/hco_dev_docs/docs/gridcell_metrics/overview.md

 ## Configuration Options
 See [config options](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/config_options.html) for information about configuration options for running GridMet.

+## Metric Results File Data

+See [metric results file](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/metric_results.html) for information on the data reported in metric_results.csv.

 ## Parameters
-Some selected parameters are listed below but more parameters are listed in the software including its comments.
+Some selected parameters are listed below but more parameters are listed in [config options](https://hco-dev-docs.readthedocs.io/en/latest/gridcell_metrics/config_options.html) and config.txt.

 #### Required Parameters
 `nonfld_filt_perc`: Threshold for non-field filtering to perform.
 Range is 0-1.